About Natural Burial

 Can I be buried with my loved one?
 How about my pet?

 Although you may be buried alongside a loved one, Washington law requires that animal remains be kept separate from human remains.
 Some natural burial grounds circumvent this by burying pets along the perimeter of the property.
 Those who wish to be interred near their pets can purchase a plot along the edge of the burial ground.
-We will likely adopt a similar policy.

 What if I want to be cremated?
 Can I be scattered at a natural burial ground?